 - Details for undergraduate courses

-- Level 3 option in the Physical and Analytical specialisation in the Chemistry major sequence
+- Level 3 core unit in the Chemistry; Geochemistry; Chemistry - Physical and Analytical major sequences

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) written assignments (essays, research proposal); (2) laboratory reports; and (3) end-of-semester examination.
+- Indicative assessments in this unit are as follows: (1) assignments (essays, video assignments, quizzes); (2) laboratory reports; and (3) end-of-semester examination.
 Further information is available in the unit outline.